SAB42005/motionSensor/README.md

 CURRENT LIMITATIONS
 -------------------
--The room that the webcam is stationed in must have light or the webcam must come with built-in night vision
+-The room that the webcam is stationed in must have light

 TO BE ADDED
 -----------